 - 1. Be an Active level paid national member of Educators Rising for the current school year.
 State-level membership must be paid, if applicable.
-Click here to join. - Complete the online application and upload all required materials in their final form by the stated deadline on the National Competition page located in the Student Resources section in the EdRising Membership Portal.
+To join as a National Active level member, click here to create your account and then complete the online application and purchase process. - Complete the online application and upload all required materials by the stated deadline on the National Competition page located in the Student Resources section in the EdRising Membership Portal.
 This is NOT done automatically if you competed at a state or regional conference. - 3.
 Register to attend the Educators Rising National Conference.